rkingruby/spring-petclinic-microservices-opentelemetrysample/README.md

 ## Starting services locally without Docker

 Every microservice is a Spring Boot application and can be started locally using IDE ([Lombok](https://projectlombok.org/) plugin has to be set up) or `../mvnw spring-boot:run` command.
-For attaching the OpenTelemetry agent you can modify the command to '../mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-javaagent:../docker/opentelemetry-javaaagent.jar -Dotel.exporter.otlp.endpoint=http://localhost:4317 -Dotel.resource.attributes=service.name=<servicename>-petclinic" '
+For attaching the OpenTelemetry agent you can modify the command to '../mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-javaagent:../docker/opentelemetry-javaaagent.jar -Dotel.exporter.otlp.endpoint=http://localhost:4317 -Dotel.resource.attributes=service.name=servicename-petclinic" '

-Replace the <servicename> above with the service name when starting the application using the mvnw.
+Replace the 'servicename' above with the respective microservice name when starting the application using mvnw.
+The above assumes the tracing server is also run locally.
+Replace localhost with the IP address of machine where tracing server is running for non-local scenarios.
-Both Signoz and Jaeger listen for OTLP data in the same 4317 port.
+Both Signoz and Jaeger listen for OTLP data in the 4317 port.

 You can refer to the respective documentations of Jaeger and Signoz.
 The simplest way to get started is running them as containers.

 ## Incase you wish to use Signoz
-Steps to install Signoz can be found here. https://signoz.io/docs/install/docker/
+Steps to install Signoz can be found here. https://signoz.io/docs/install/docker/ Post install Signoz Clickhouse UI will be accessible at http://localhost:3301

 ## Incase you wish to use Jaeger
-Steps to install Jaeger can be found here. https://www.jaegertracing.io/docs/1.42/getting-started/
+Steps to install Jaeger can be found here. https://www.jaegertracing.io/docs/1.42/getting-started/ Post install Jaeger UI will be accessible at http://localhost:16686